jade710/-hyperpod-mcp-server/src/sagemaker-ai-mcp-server/README.md

 3. Verify your setup by running the `/tools` command in the Q Developer CLI to see the available SageMaker AI MCP tools.

 Note that this is a basic quickstart.
-You can enable additional capabilities, such as combining more MCP servers like the [AWS Documentation MCP Server](https://awslabs.github.io/mcp/servers/aws-documentation-mcp-server/) and the [AWS API MCP Server](https://awslabs.github.io/mcp/servers/aws-api-mcp-server) into a single MCP server definition.
-To view an example, see the [Installation and Setup](https://github.com/awslabs/mcp?tab=readme-ov-file#installation-and-setup) guide in AWS MCP Servers on GitHub.
-To view a real-world implementation with application code in context with an MCP server, see the [Server Developer](https://modelcontextprotocol.io/quickstart/server) guide in Anthropic documentation.
+We recommend to use SageMaker AI MCP server  in conjunction with [AWS API MCP Server](https://awslabs.github.io/mcp/servers/aws-api-mcp-server), [AWS Knowledge MCP Server](https://awslabs.github.io/mcp/servers/aws-knowledge-mcp-server)/[AWS Documentation MCP Server](https://awslabs.github.io/mcp/servers/aws-documentation-mcp-server), and [AWS EKS MCP Server](https://awslabs.github.io/mcp/servers/eks-mcp-server) to gain complete coverage for all SageMaker APIs and effectively troubleshoot common issues.

 ## Configurations